amitxv/PC-Tuning/docs/post-install.md

     - Kill other processes that waste CPU time such as game clients

-- Don't run random tweaks, tweaking programs or fall for the "fps boost" marketing nonsense.
-If you have a question about a specific option or setting, just ask
+- Don't run random tweaks, tweaking programs or fall for the 'fps boost' marketing nonsense.
+If you have questions about a specific option or setting, just ask

 - Try to favour FOSS (free & open source software).
 Stay away from proprietary software where you can